Join us online for a series of live question-and-answer sessions about applications, admissions, fees and student support.

 Delivered through our online learning environment, our programme gives students detailed knowledge and understanding of equine science and its applications.

 It is also excellent preparation for future independent research or a PhD programme.

-Your dissertation of 10-15,000 words will allow you to analyse and present relevant research data that you have collected yourself.
+Your final year dissertation of 10-15,000 words will allow you to analyse and present relevant research data that you have collected yourself.
 Alternatively, you can undertake desk study to explore and develop your own area of interest.